 Fourth, the argument over 80% elected versus 100% elected has yet to be settled, though the proposals in effect defaults to an 80% option.
 Either way, it is also proposed that a reduced number of Bishops (and only Bishops; i.e. not including other religions) continue to sit as ‘ex officio’ members.
 In other words, there are some strong Conservative voices for special provision for the established Church, and Liberal Democrats in government have taken the view that a compromise on this point is worthwhile in order to get Lords reform.

 Fifth, the proposals are for people to be elected for 15 year terms and then banned from standing again.
 I’m dubious about the virtue of this given how often at election time people want to cast a verdict on how politicians have behaved in the past and one term only means, once elected, there’s an awful lot of leeway to be indolent without any comeback.
 But being elected in the first place is itself a major step forward.

 There are plenty of other details in the proposals, which you can read in full below, though my eye was caught by this:

 Members of the House of Lords would continue to be deemed resident, ordinarily resident and domiciled (ROD) for tax purposes.

-You could call that the Ashcroft Triple Lock.
+You could call that the Ashcroft Triple Tax Lock.

-Overall these plans are good – and it’s worth remembering how badly wrong Lords reformers got it in the 1960s by opposing reforms because they though better ones would come along.
-The subsequent 50 years showed that to be an stupendously misplaced view.
+Overall these plans are good – and it’s worth remembering how badly wrong Lords reformers got it in the 1960s by opposing reforms because they thought better ones would come along.
+The subsequent 50 years showed that to be a stupendously misplaced view.